 The Independent Review of Adult Social Care was published in January 2021 and has been endorsed by the Scottish Government.
 The review contains 53 individual recommendations across 8 key themes designed to improve adult social care, primarily in terms of the outcomes achieved by and with people who use services, their carers and families, and the experience of people who work in adult social care.
 One of the key areas for consideration in the report was the proposed redesign of the system with proposals for a National Care Service which the Scottish Government has committed to introducing.
 Over the course of 2021/22, the Scottish Government commenced development work for a National Care Service including undertaking a national consultation process.
 As part of this, 477 of the 660 responses (72%) agreed that Scottish Ministers should be accountable for the delivery of social care through a National Care Service.
 The main themes emerging from the responses to this question related to: the need to avoid adding additional bureaucracy; maintaining local accountability; and the role of local authorities.
-While the extent of implementation of the recommendations and associated timescales will become clearer over the coming months, the impact of the review on the IJB and its partners will be significant and will change the service delivery and governance landscape for adult social care.
+On 20 June 2022 the bill was introduced to the Scottish Parliament.
+While the extent of implementation of the legislation and associated timescales will become clearer over the coming months, the impact of the review on the IJB and its partners will be significant and will change the service delivery and governance landscape for adult social care.